 The computational advantages of employing a model as in \eqref{eq:alfa_beta} for optimal control purposes have been already analyzed in \cite{hempel2017strong}.
 Here, we have shown that the strong stationarity conditions offered by Lemma~\ref{lemma:strong_stationarity} can be solved through standard \gls{NLP} solvers such as, e.g., IPOPT \cite{wachter2006implementation}, outperforming classical mixed-integer programming approaches to hybrid system optimal control.

-Nevertheless, the reader might wonder if the proposed \gls{NN} model can be used in an \gls{OCP} scheme in conjunction with a sensitivity-based \gls{NLP} solver.
-This is especially interesting for cases in which one is interested in working with a system as those introduced in~\S \ref{sec:NL-bench} that do not exhibit behaviours involving logic and dynamic at the same time.
-To this end, we design a simple \gls{OCP} for $\Sigma_2$, mimicking the setup of~\cite{masti2021learning}, with prediction horizon equal $ T = 7$.
+Nevertheless, one may wonder how the adopted \gls{NN} model can be used within an \gls{OCP} in conjunction with a sensitivity-based \gls{NLP} solver.
+This is relevant for systems as those introduced in~\S \ref{sec:NL-bench}, which do not exhibit behaviors involving logic and dynamic at the same time.
+We then design a simple \gls{OCP} for $\Sigma_2$, mimicking the setup of~\cite{masti2021learning}, with prediction horizon equal $ T = 7$.
 We solve, at each step, the following optimization problem:

 where with $x_{i,2}$ we mean the second component of $x_i$.